CSULA-EE-5450/module-1-summative-sjung16/README.md

 - [Scoring](#scoring)

 ## Installation

- To do so, we must install some
+We must install some prerequisites:
-prerequisites:
 - For the MQTT broker, download the [Mosquitto broker](https://mosquitto.org/download/).
 - To run the server client on Pycharm, install [asyncio-mqtt](https://github.com/sbtinstruments/asyncio-mqtt) with `pip install asyncio-mqtt`.
 This is an MQTT protocol based on paho-mqtt